wyhuai/DDNM/README.md

 We provide a pretrained model in experiments/horns, so you can run the following command to generate a video with defocus effects.
 You may change the lens parameters "l" and "a" in eval_vid.py to adjust the focus distance and aperture size.
 `python -m eval_vid --data_dir=horns --train_dir=experiments/horns --chunk=3196 --gin_file=configs/llff.gin --logtostderr`

-## Apply DDNM to Your Own Diffusion Model
+## Applying DDNM to Your Own Diffusion Model
 It is ***very easy*** to implement a basic DDNM on your own diffusion model!
 You may reference the following:
-1. Copy these operator implementations to the core diffusion sampling file.
+1. Copy these operator implementations to the core diffusion sampling file, then define your task type, e.g., IR_mode="super resolution".
 ```python
 def color2gray(x):
     coef=1/3